- NURS FPX 9904 Assessment 1 CBT Sessions and Motivational Intervening.

 These are useful for the head and occasionally the body involved in the creation of addiction.
 The challenge that arises from this is how to place the ideas in a manner that is systematic and sequential to make a whole treatment process.

-Since the beginning of the graduate project, the project site relied on the normal intervention methods such as medication, therapy, and counseling.
+Since the beginning of the graduate project, the project site relied on normal intervention methods such as medication, therapy, and counseling.
 The methods failed to pay adequate attention to every addict’s circumstances as needed by designing treatments best for each of them (Volkow & Blanco, 202).

-There were high readmissions rates and even though they needed ongoing care, patients improved at a slower pace as compared to before.
+There were high readmission rates and even though they needed ongoing care, patients improved at a slower pace as compared to before.
 The currently used methods did not address the root psychological features of dependency so they may be better.

 According to the utilization patterns of hospitals in the third quarter of 2023, readmissions that occur from a relapse of opioid use disorder account for half of all readmission occurrences.
 This indicates that what is currently being done in trying to ‘treat’ persons with drug use disorders is no longer effective (S. D, Personal Communication, November 29, 2023).